0paziz/desktop-user-management/README.md

 # Desktop User Management App

 ## Overview
-The **Desktop User Management App** is a React-based application designed to manage users efficiently.
+The **Desktop User Management Page** is a React-based application designed to manage users efficiently.
 It allows you to **add, edit, and view users** with essential information such as name, email, and status.
 User data is persisted using **localStorage**, so it remains saved even after closing the app.

 ---